opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_create_tabs.rst

 .. rst-class:: block-step

     10 + On to ``ng-if`` now!
-This directive is based on a condition: if the condition is verified, then its content is displayed.
+The ``ng-if`` directive is a conditional expression that determines whether an HTML element should be displayed or not.
 In our case, ``ng-if`` will allow us to display the right tab content when clicking on a tab title.

 Let's take a look at the syntax to understand how to use the ``ng-if`` directive.